chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

 UP  swp3    1G        1500  LACP-UP  Master: peerlink(UP)
 ```

-One can also view the MAC addresses of the two switches within the EVPN instance by running the following command:
+One can also see the bonds in a more concise output:

 ```
 cumulus@switch01:mgmt-vrf:~$ net show interface bonds